 Voices for Children brought to Riverside County decades of success training and supporting CASA volunteers in their advocacy.
 VFC uses an Advocacy Supervisor model in which staff members with expertise in child welfare and volunteer management are matched with CASAs to help them navigate the system and collaborate with them on their case.

 How does Voices for Children operate in Riverside County?

-This new program in Riverside County started modestly, with a goal of serving 50-100 foster children by September 30, 2015.
+The Riverside County program started modestly.
 The first few months of 2015 encompassed a top-to-bottom needs assessment and plan of action.
-Voices for Children hired a total of five full-time Riverside-County based staff members.
-In February 2016, Jessica Muñoz was hired as the program director for Riverside County, reporting to VFC President/CEO Sharon Lawrence.
-Both Riverside County staff and volunteers have received extensive training on the Voices for Children model of court advocacy, and use all VFC policies and procedures in their operation.
-VFC is committed to advocating for children and supporting volunteers throughout the diverse and geographically expansive Riverside County region.
-VFC staff members work from locations in the city of Riverside, Murrieta/French Valley, and the Coachella Valley.
+In June 2015, VFC launched its CASA program in Riverside County, and served 140 children through the work of 113 CASAs in its first full fiscal year (FY2015-2016).
+Riverside County staff and volunteers have received extensive training on the VFC model of court advocacy, and use all VFC policies and procedures in their operation.
+VFC is committed to advocating for children and supporting volunteers throughout the diverse and geographically expansive Riverside County region, and staff members work from locations in the cities of Riverside, Murrieta/French Valley, and the Coachella Valley.
 In its most recently completed fiscal year (FY2017-2018), more than 240 CASAs advocated on behalf of 356 children.

 How is the CASA Program in Riverside County funded?

-The program initially received a grant from the Judicial Council of California, which was matched $1-for-$1 by a private donor who is concerned about the welfare of Riverside County’s foster children.
-Since then, individuals, local governments, foundations, and corporations have partnered with Voices for Children to rebuild the program and ensure that the foster children in Riverside County have CASAs by their side—in court, in school, and in the community.
-For more information about how individuals, businesses and organizations can partner with VFC’s Riverside County program, please contact Jessica Muñoz, Program Director, at (951) 357-9100 or email@example.com.
+The program initially received a grant from the Judicial Council of California, which was matched dollar-for-dollar by a private donor who is concerned about the welfare of Riverside County’s foster children.
+Since then, individuals, local governments, foundations, and corporations have partnered with Voices for Children to establish a solid program and ensure that foster children in Riverside County have CASAs by their side—in court, in school, and in the community.
+For more information about how individuals, businesses and organizations can partner with VFC’s Riverside County program, please contact Jessica Muñoz, Executive Director, at 951-357-9100 or firstname.lastname@example.org.

-Is Voices for Children currently recruiting for new CASAs for Riverside County?
+Is Voices for Children currently recruiting new CASAs for Riverside County?

 Yes!
-If you are interested in becoming a CASA, please sign up to attend one of our upcoming Information Sessions.
+If you are interested in becoming a CASA, please register to attend one of our upcoming Information Sessions.
 Then, you will need to complete and submit our CASA Application for Riverside County and interview with a Voices for Children staff member.
 If after the interview we determine a mutual fit, you will be invited to begin training through our Advocate University.
-For more information about becoming a CASA volunteer, please email firstname.lastname@example.org, call (951) 472-9301, or click here.
+For more information about becoming a CASA volunteer, please email email@example.com, call 951-472-9301, or click here.